 - provide an additional source of gas for Liquefied Natural Gas (LNG) export.

-Exploration and appraisals continue to show encouraging results, and first gas is expected to start flowing from the Beetaloo Sub-basin at the end of 2025.
+Exploration and appraisals continue to show encouraging results, and first gas is expected to start flowing from the Beetaloo Sub-basin in the second half of 2026.

 To date studies provided for the Australian and Northern Territory Governments have looked at determining the most efficient pathways to market, as well as potential challenges and opportunities for the basins development.